PipedreamHQ/pipedream/docs/docs/workflows/domains/README.md

 ...
 ```

 Since all traffic on `*.yourdomain.com` points to Pipedream, we can assign hosts on the root domain.
-This also means that **you cannot host other hosts like www.yourdomain.com** without conflicting with Pipedream endpoints.
+This also means that **you cannot use other hosts like www.yourdomain.com** without conflicting with Pipedream endpoints.
 Choose this option only if you're serving all traffic from `yourdomain.com` from Pipedream.

 Before you move on, make sure you have access to manage DNS records for your domain.
 If you don't, please coordinate with the team at your company that manages DNS records, and feel free to [reach out to our Support team](https://pipedream.com/support) with any questions.